kwea123/nerf_pl/README.md

 See [README_mesh](README_mesh.md) for reconstruction of **colored** mesh.
 Only supported for blender dataset and 360 inward-facing data!

-# Notes on differences with the original repo
+# :warning: Notes on differences with the original repo

 *  The learning rate decay in the original repo is **by step**, which means it decreases every step, here I use learning rate decay **by epoch**, which means it changes only at the end of 1 epoch.
 *  The validation image for LLFF dataset is chosen as the most centered image here, whereas the original repo chooses every 8th image.
 *  The rendering spiral path is slightly different from the original repo (I use approximate values to simplify the code).

-# COLAB
+# :mortar_board: COLAB

 I also prepared colab notebooks that allow you to run the algorithm on any machine without GPU requirement.